 We want to improve the natural beauty of your local woodlands by planting native wildflowers under trees by footpaths.
 This will make them more enjoyable for visitors, but just as important, increase the biodiversity of the habitats and combat the spread of invasive species.
 It will also increase your visual enjoyment of your Valley.

 About the project

+Native flowers that you know and love, close to footpaths, will improve the scenery and make you feel proud of your local sites.
 Planting native wildflowers locally is providing vital food sources for bees, butterflies, and other insects, and this attracts those higher up the food chain such as birds and small mammals.

 At sites along the Valley Partnership staff and volunteers are removing non-native species such as variegated archangel, montbretia, rhododendron, cherry laurel, and Himalayan and orange balsam, cutting back nettles and brambles, and thinning trees.
 Seeds purchased from a local supplier or sourced from other local sites are being introduced to suitable sites.
 Over five years we aim to increase the populations of wildflowers such as violets, wood anemone, wood sorrel, garlic mustard (Jack-by-the-hedge), lady’s and hedge bedstraw, foxglove, meadowsweet, water and wood avens, primrose, selfheal, red campion, wood sage, and upright hedge parsley – and of course bluebells, that staple of British spring time.

 We are pleased to announce that the first sowings have reached flowering size.
 The fifth annual phase of this project will take place in 2021.